 Day 1: Adelaide to Port Lincoln

-Driving distance today is around 150 km, and you will stay at the award-winning Port Lincoln Hotel.
+The driving distance today is around 150km, and you will stay at the award-winning Port Lincoln Hotel.

 Begin your day sprawled out on the famed sandy shores of Coffin Bay National Park.
 Experience nature in its most pure state as you unearth the untamed bush, beach and wildlife that defines this iconic wilderness.
 Awakened by the wild, continue down the coast to taste world-famous Coffin Bay oysters.
 Glide through crystal-clear waters to a working oyster farm and pluck, shuck and sample plump Pacific oysters straight from the source.
-After lunch, head up the West Coast of the Eyre Peninsula, taking in beautiful sights such as Locks Well and Cummins Lookout.
-Come late afternoon, arrive at our accommodation on the beach in Elliston.
-Relax and enjoy a barbecue dinner overlooking Waterloo Bay.
+After lunch, head up the West Coast of the Eyre Peninsula, taking in beautiful sights along the way and come late afternoon, arrive at our accommodation in Streaky Bay.

-After an early breakfast, visit the oceanside Talia Caves, then head north to Baird Bay to swim with wild Australian sea lions and dolphins on a three-hour eco-cruise (see optional activities).
+After an early breakfast, head north to Baird Bay to swim with wild Australian sea lions and dolphins on a three-hour eco-cruise (see optional activities).
 This is guaranteed to be one of the most incredible wildlife experiences of your life.
 If it’s not operating, or you’d rather stay on dry land, we offer an alternative itinerary visiting the only colony of Australian sea lions on the mainland at Point Labbat.

-After lunch in Streaky Bay, we’ll take a coastal drive to Ceduna and come late afternoon, check into the 4.5-star Eco Villas, positioned right on the beach.
+Have some free time in Streaky Bay for lunch before we take a coastal drive to Ceduna.
+Come late afternoon, check into the 4.5-star Eco Villas on the beach.
 Relax and watch the sunset over the ocean as you sample fresh local produce and wines.

 Day 4: Head of Bight and the Nullarbor

 This morning, travel through Denial Bay and onto Ocean Beach for some off-road cruising through Davenport Creek dunes.
-A little further on, the vivid pink hues of Lake MacDonnell, world-famous swells of Cactus Beach and vast, deserted beaches of Point Sinclair offer endless photo opportunities.
+A little further on, the world-famous swells of Cactus Beach and the vast, deserted beaches of Point Sinclair offer endless photo opportunities.
 Onwards to the Head of Bight, where rugged outback plains give way to the Southern Ocean and play host to migrating Southern Right Whales from June to October.
-Finally, we delve into the depths of the outback and begin the 1,660 km expedition across the Nullarbor Plain.
-By nightfall, check into the iconic Outback Roadhouse Motel in Border Village, just a few kilometres from Western Australia.
+Finally, we delve into the depths of the outback and begin the 1,660km expedition across the Nullarbor Plain.
+By nightfall, check into the iconic Outback Roadhouse Motel, just a few kilometres from Western Australia.

 Day 5: The Nullarbor and Esperance

-Rise with the sun as we continue across the mighty Nullarbor, taking in Australia’s longest straight road, 90 Mile Straight.
+We’ll be up before the sun today as we continue across the mighty Nullarbor, taking in Australia’s longest straight road, 90 Mile Straight.
 Head off-road four-wheel driving along the Balladonia Track to see some unique historical highlights.
-Watch the ever-changing landscapes from your window as your guide regales the history and stories that make this land unique.
-You’ll even have the opportunity to play a hole on the longest golf course in the world, the Nullarbor Links.
-Arrive in Esperance in the early evening and check-in at our accommodation.
-After a long day, relax at a local restaurant for a meal.
+Watch the ever-changing landscapes from your window as your Guide regales the history and stories that make this land unique.
+Have some free time for lunch and a stretch of the legs in Norseman.

 Day 6: Cape Le Grand National Park

-Spend the day at one of Australia’s most iconic beaches, where kangaroos lounge on snow-white sand as crystal clear water gently laps the shore.
-Located approximately 50 km east of Esperance, Cape Le Grand is one of Western Australia’s most scenic National Parks.
+Spend the day at one of Australia’s most iconic beaches, where kangaroos lounge on snow-white sand as crystal-clear water gently laps the shore.
+Located approximately 50km east of Esperance, Cape Le Grand is one of Western Australia’s most scenic National Parks.
 Wildlife is in abundance, including the iconic sunbathing kangaroos at Lucky Bay, who are always up for a photo opportunity.
-Swim, bush walk and unleash your inner wildling surrounded by nature today.
+Swim, bushwalk and unleash your inner wildling surrounded by nature today.
 Your Guide will share their knowledge of the abundant flora and fauna and cook you up a delicious BBQ lunch in the national park.

-Today we travel 160 km and have our second night at the Jetty Resort in Esperance.
+Today we travel 160km and have our second night at the Jetty Resort in Esperance.
 Dinner will be at one of Esperance’s many local restaurants.

 Day 7: South West Coast and Albany

 Today we set our coordinates for Albany, taking in more spectacular natural landscapes along the way.
 Cruise through the beautiful Stirling Ranges, which is blanketed with wildflowers come spring, before travelling into the Porongurups for the Walitj Meil Walk, which follows the edge of the forest to a scenic view across the Stirling Range.
 Enjoy a picnic lunch and travel along the dreamy coastline towards Albany.
 Take in the views over the coast from Mt Clarence and stretch your legs on a walk at the Desert Mounted Corps Memorial.
 Arrive at our accommodation late afternoon and enjoy a meal overlooking the ocean.

 Day 8: Denmark and Walpole

-After breakfast, amble through Albany’s township, unearth its interesting history and grab breakfast before heading to Torndirrup National Park to see coastal highlights, The Gap and Natural Bridge.
+Amble through Albany’s township, unearth its interesting history and grab breakfast before heading to Torndirrup National Park to see coastal highlights, The Gap and Natural Bridge.
 Hit the road again, stretching your legs at Denmark, a gorgeous town nestled on the banks of the Denmark River.
 Head into the old-growth forests in the Walpole Wilderness region and traverse the Valley of the Giants.
 Walk 40 metres high into the canopy of Western Australia’s majestic tingle trees, found nowhere else on Earth.